BAPS Swaminarayan Sanstha – UK & Europe

 Apart from the traditional stone temple (shikharbaddha mandir) in London, BAPS also has smaller mandirs (hari mandirs) in Birmingham, Chigwell, Coventry, Havant, Leeds, Leicester, Loughborough, Luton, Manchester (Ashton), Nottingham, Preston, Southend-on-Sea, and Wellingborough, as well as a further 24 centres across the UK which run Satsang activities.

 The Mandir in London also serves as the headquarters for BAPS activities in Europe.
-Currently, there are mandirs in Antwerp (Belgium) and Lisbon (Portugal), along with centres in Dublin (Republic of Ireland), Malaga (Spain), Milan (Italy), Paris (France), Oslo (Norway), Rome (Italy), Sarcelles (France) and Vienna (Austria).
+Currently, there are mandirs in Antwerp (Belgium) and Lisbon (Portugal), along with centres in Barcelona (Spain), Berlin (Germany), Copenhagen (Denmark), Dublin (Republic of Ireland), Hamburg (Germany), Milan (Italy), Munich (Germany), Paris (France), Prague (Czech Republic), Stuttgart (Germany), Vienna (Austria), Warsaw (Poland) and Zurich (Switzerland).

 More information about these mandirs and centres in the UK and across Europe can be found here.